 - Vestibular: Vestibular functions appeal to movement and balance.
 Balance beams, bridges and slides all fulfill this need.

-- Proprioceptive: Anything that requires knowing about the body can improve proprioceptive ability.
+- Proprioceptive: Anything that requires knowledge about the body can improve proprioceptive ability.

 - Auditory: Creating different sounds with musical instruments integrated into the structure helps kids with auditory needs.

 Regardless of ability, all kids can enjoy multisensory, inclusive playgrounds.
 Incorporating such structures into a park makes it a more inviting place for even more kids and their families in the community.

 Explore Playground Options for Your Community With Miracle® Recreation